Embassy of the Philippines, London

-The Embassy of the Philippines in London is the diplomatic mission of the Philippines in the United Kingdom.
-It is located on a cul-de-sac near Trafalgar Square.
+The Embassy of the Philippines in London is the diplomatic mission of the Republic of the Philippines to the United Kingdom.
+Opened in 1952, it is located on Suffolk Street, a cul-de-sac near Trafalgar Square in the St James's district of Westminster, part of the City of Westminster in central London.
 The Philippines also maintains a Trade Section in Belgravia.

-As of 2012, the embassy is accredited to Ireland, following the closure of the Philippine Embassy in Dublin.